moorepants/dissertation/eom.rst

    sinusoidal motion of the roll and steer, with steer lagging the roll.
 This mode becomes stable at a higher speed.
 The weave and capsize critical speeds bound a stable speed range.

+.. todo:: explanation of the modes with some eigenvector diagrams

 .. rubric:: Footnotes